Can't Stop the Feeling!: Live performances

-On May 9, 2016, it was announced Timberlake would perform his song during the interval act of the Eurovision Song Contest 2016 finale, which took place in Stockholm, Sweden on May 14, 2016.
-This was the first time in the contest's history whereby a celebrated artist who had never participated in the contest performed.
+On May 9, 2016, it was announced Timberlake would perform his song during the interval act of the Eurovision Song Contest 2016 grand final, which took place in Stockholm, Sweden, on May 14, 2016.
 Timberlake opened the performance singing "Rock Your Body", soon switching over to "Can't Stop the Feeling!".
 He was joined by a group of backup singers/dancers and a horn section for the song's televised debut.
 The performance wasn't aired in the US due to rights issues.
 The day before the main show, Timberlake made his first appearance before an audience on night rehearsal to perform both songs.

 On February 26, 2017, Timberlake opened the 89th Academy Awards with a performance of "Can't Stop the Feeling!", which included an R&B breakdown and a cover of Bill Withers' "Lovely Day" at the end.
 Timberlake began the performance in the front corridor of the Dolby Theatre, dancing his way to the stage with his backup dancers.
 The song was also the closing number of his Super Bowl LII halftime show performance.

+The song is featured on Timberlake's The Man of the Woods Tour (2018/19) and The Forget Tomorrow World Tour (2024/25).

 Usage in other media

 In June 2016, Billboard named it the wedding DJs' fourth most popular party song in the US.
 Numerous fan-made videos followed the video's release, which includes The Memphis Grizzlies, the United States Olympic Committee, citizens of Memphis, Gilbert, graduates of the University of Wisconsin–Milwaukee, among others.
 On May 26, 2016, Victoria's Secret Angels released a video in which they lip-synced to the song.

-Choreographers Celia Rowlson-Hall and Crishon Landers with the help of film producer Mia Lidofsky created a flash mob dance video on October 2, 2016, in support of the Hillary Clinton presidential campaign, 2016 set to the music of "Can't Stop the Feeling!" — with all of the dancers wearing pantsuits in reference to Hillary Clinton's outfit of choice.
+Choreographers Celia Rowlson-Hall and Crishon Landers with the help of film producer Mia Lidofsky created a flash mob dance video on October 2, 2016, in support of the Hillary Clinton 2016 presidential campaign set to the music of "Can't Stop the Feeling!" — with all of the dancers wearing pantsuits in reference to Hillary Clinton's outfit of choice.
 They called the event #Pantsuitpower Flashmob for Hillary.
 The video was covered in news media including The Washington Post, The Guardian, and Vogue, — and garnered over 2 million views on Facebook.
 From New York City, the Pantsuit Power movement then spread to Raleigh, North Carolina on October 23, 2016, with another flash mob.
 The song was also used for an opening video for the 2017 Western Conservative Summit, featuring Republican politicians from Colorado.

 The song was also featured in an episode of the American Broadcasting Company series Speechless called "P-R-PROM".

+The song is also the encore number in the Broadway musical & Juliet, which is composed of hit pop songs written by Max Martin.
+The musical received critical acclaim on the West End in London, and in New York on Broadway.
+The song is also part of the main storyline of rhythm video game Just Dance 2023 Edition.